wofsauge/IsaacDocs/docs/Level.md

 ### Is·Ascent () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### boolean IsAscent ( ) {: .copyable aria-label='Functions' }
-Returns true if the player is in the Ascent
+Returns true if the player is in the Ascent.

 ___
 ### Is·Devil·Room·Disabled () {: aria-label='Functions' }